binbashar/terraform-aws-waf-owasp/README.md

     # List of IPs that are allowed to access admin pages
     admin_remote_ipset = []

-    # Pass the list of CloudFront distribution ARNs that the WAF ACL will be connected to
-    cloudfront_arn = [
-        "arn:aws:cloudfront::123456789012:distribution/EDFDVBD632BHDS5"
-    ]

     # By default seted to COUNT for testing in order to avoid service affection; when ready, set it to BLOCK
     rule_size_restriction_action_type   = "COUNT"